ahartel/basic-common-crawl-pipeline/Readme.md

 If we wanted to process another crawl as well, we could simply deploy another batcher.
 But in practice this is not very efficient since crawls might have a large overlap in URLS.
 For URLs that show up in multiple crawls, we might only want to keep the most recent version and apply some de-duplication.
 This is not implemented in this pipeline.

 For a more video explaining the background and some details of the project, please see my talk: https://www.youtube.com/watch?v=Moy6kWmx-Os

+You might realize that the code in this repository does not contain much structure and error handling.
+We have deliberately chosen to leave some open ends because we do occasionally also use this project for coding challenges.

 ## How does the batcher work?